Kageras

 Kageras is a late medieval era fort in Sudan.
-Located in Upper Nubia, it lies on the eastern side of the Nile, about half way between the third and second cataract.
+Located in Upper Nubia, it lies on the eastern side of the Nile, about halfway between the third and second cataract.
 During the tenth or eleventh century, a church was built here.
 A defensive wall was added in the late Middle Ages.
 The wall was once about 3 m high and is still well preserved.
 On every corner, there are round towers.
 In the north, there is an entrance.
 It is doubtful whether this 35 × 35 m wide site was inhabited continuously.
 It appears to be more like a refuge for Christian from attacking nomads.
 A 1966-1969 American - Swiss expedition examined the site.